astronomer/airflow-guides/guides/cross-dag-dependencies.md

 description: "How to implement dependencies between your Airflow DAGs."
 date: 2021-06-07T00:00:00.000Z
 slug: "cross-dag-dependencies"
-tags: ["DAGs", "Subdags", "Dependencies", "Sensors"]
+tags: ["DAGs", "Subdags", "Dependencies", "Sensors", "Dataset"]
 ---

 When designing Airflow DAGs, it is often best practice to put all related tasks in the same DAG.
 However, it's sometimes necessary to create dependencies between your DAGs.
 In this scenario, one node of a DAG is its own complete DAG, rather than just a single task.
 Throughout this guide, we'll use the following terms to describe DAG dependencies: